vitorm04/docs.pt-br/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/implement-value-objects.md

 }
 ```

-<span data-ttu-id="5b7a6-131">Você pode usar essa classe durante a implementação do seu objeto de valor real, assim como acontece com o objeto de valor de endereço mostrado no exemplo a seguir:</span><span class="sxs-lookup"><span data-stu-id="5b7a6-131">You can use this class when implementing your actual value object, as with the Address value object shown in the following example:</span></span>
+<span data-ttu-id="88844-131">Você pode usar essa classe durante a implementação do seu objeto de valor real, assim como acontece com o objeto de valor Endereço mostrado no exemplo a seguir:</span><span class="sxs-lookup"><span data-stu-id="88844-131">You can use this class when implementing your actual value object, as with the Address value object shown in the following example:</span></span>

 ```csharp
 public class Address : ValueObject